Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 * *N/A*

 **Improvemnts**
+* The "Curse" effect has been renamed "Eternal Curse"
+* The "Eternal Curse" effect is no longer given to players in the Creative and Spectator gamemode
 * Increased the temperature of the biome for the passive skills of the ice master to work
-* The "Curse" effect has been renamed "Eternal Curse"

 **API changes**
 * *N/A*